Tooth polishing

-Tooth polishing is done to smooth the surfaces of teeth and restorations.
+Tooth polishing procedures are done to smooth the surfaces of teeth and restorations.
 The purpose of polishing is to remove extrinsic stains, remove dental plaque accumulation, increase aesthetics and to reduce corrosion of metallic restorations.
 Tooth polishing has little therapeutic value and is usually done as a cosmetic procedure after debridement and before fluoride application.
 Common practice is to use a prophy cup—a small motorized rubber cup—along with an abrasive polishing compound.

 History

 There is evidence of tooth polishing dating back to Roman and Greek times.
 However, Pierre Fauchard, the father of modern dentistry, is credited for the introduction of tooth polishing to remove dental stains.
 Early polishing pastes consisted of finely ground coral, egg shells, ginger or salt.
 Within the last century, Alfred Fones, the founder of dental hygiene, began educating students on coronal tooth polishing.
 Prior to the 1970s tooth polishing was provided to all patients as part of their complete care.
 As of the 1990s to 2000s, evidence suggests that full mouth polishing is not always necessary.
 Full mouth polishing is still widely practiced but selective polishing is recommended by many educational institutions.